MCUdude/MicroCore/README.md

 # MicroCore
 A lightweight Arduino hardware package for ATtiny13, ATtiny13A and ATtiny13V.
-This core requires at least Arduino IDE v1.6, where v1.6.13 or newer is recommended. <br/> This core is almost a complete rewrite of the [at13 repository](https://github.com/bartgee/at13), which is again based on Smeezekitty's [core13](https://sourceforge.net/projects/ard-core13/).
-A lot of work have been put into this fork to make it up to date with todays requirements.
+This core requires at least Arduino IDE v1.6, but v1.6.13 or newer is recommended. <br/> This core is almost a complete rewrite of the [at13 repository](https://github.com/bartgee/at13), which is again based on Smeezekitty's [core13](https://sourceforge.net/projects/ard-core13/).
+A lot of work has been put into this fork to make it up to date with the latest requirements.
 If you're into "pure" AVR programming, I'm happy to tell you that all relevant keywords are being highlighted by the IDE through a separate keywords file.
 Make sure to check out the [example files](https://github.com/MCUdude/MicroCore/tree/master/avr/libraries/AVR_examples/examples) (File > Examples > AVR C code examples).